 In its simplest form, the

-TrainLineSystem is a collection of connected paths.
+TrainLineSystem is a collection of paths (or ways) connected at nodes.

 For straight railroad track, composing straight lines is easy: they are already straight!